Th3Whit3Wolf/template/README.md

 ### Features

--   Typescript in own folder
+-   Typescript, SASS, CSS, Javascript, and images are in their own folder
 -   Tsconfig and Tslint in Typescript folder
--   Sass in own folder
 -   Sass gets compiled to src/css
 -   Typescript gets compiled to src/js
+-   All distributed files get minimized
+-   Javascript files in src still get formatted
 -   Linting:
     -   Typescript: Tslint
     -   Javascript: Eslint